 - Snapseed : Instagram is ok for some basic photo editing however it lacks lots of features.
 Snapseed is, in my opinion, the best app around.
 You can download the Android app or the Apple App

 - Later (formally Latergram.me) : I use this website and app for my planning.
-It does not post photos automatically.
-Instead notifies your mobile with the pre-planned post and after a quick review you can publish the image.
-That’s the way I like it.
-I still want to have the control and the final touch.
-With Later you have 30 free posts per month (payment required if you exceed this limit), however if you click on this Lategram link you will get another 10 free on top (and I will too 😉)
+It now posts photos automatically.
+With Later you have 30 free posts per month (payment required if you exceed this limit), however if you click on this Lategram link you will get another 10 free on top (and I will too ?)

 - Appaction.io : you can use Instagram to sync your photo with Twitter and Facebook or Appaction.io.
 What you gain with the latest is that the photo is posted in full format (Twitter does post only a link otherwise) and with a link back to Instagram, something that both FB and TW remove.
 Moreover Appaction sends a daily email (if you select so) with the account stats, which is great

 - IconSquare : a great website for your analytic.
 What is working and what is not.
 Take under control your Instagram growth

 I do not find very useful to buy followers.
 Many reasons for that.
 Most probably they are not interested to my work, just to my $$.

 They may be not real, just accounts created to follow you and other buyers.
 No real people on the back, just bots